Jump Forward in Sun Salutations: What's the Technique?

-There is another part of the jump forward that you should keep in mind, in order to get the feet close to the hands.
+There is another part of the jump forward that you should keep in mind in order to get the feet close to the hands.
 I know it well.
-Even with the amount of time I’ve been practicing, my hamstrings seem to have hit the edge of how much they are going to open, lengthen etc…
+Even with the amount of time I’ve been practicing, my hamstrings seem to have hit the edge of how much they are going to open or lengthen.

 The only thing that we have is the strength of the quadriceps and other hip flexors versus the flexibility of the hamstrings.
 Remember, the hamstrings are hip extenders as well as knee flexors (benders).
 If the hamstrings remain tight, as in my case even after so many years of practice, what happens when I jump forward is, it is extremely difficult to keep my knees straight.
 I don’t see this as a rule as much as I see it as an ideal.
 As a result, my knees bend when I jump forward in order to accommodate the tension remaining in my hamstrings.

-By rotating the legs in this way it is decreasing the line of tension in the hamstrings.
-That line is increased as the legs straighten.
-It’s not so dissimilar to why students often let their knees fall out in postures such as urdhva dhanurasana, or back bending.
+By rotating the legs in this way I am decreasing the line of tension in my hamstrings.
+That line is increased as my legs straighten.
+It’s not so dissimilar to why students often let their knees fall out in postures such as urdhva dhanurasana or back bending.
 With the knees falling out, the line of tension of the hip flexors is reduced.
-It’s the same idea here, just the opposite side of the legs, and the opposite direction of movement.
+It’s the same idea here, just the opposite side of the legs and the opposite direction of movement.